We’re now closed for the winter, but re-open on 12 February 2022.

-You can also rest assured that we are taking all necessary precautions against Covid-19.
+Rest assured that we will continue to take all necessary precautions against Covid-19.
 Our “We’re Good to Go” accreditation from Visit Britain recognises that we have put in place government and industry guidelines regarding social distancing as well as stringent cleaning and sanitisation procedures.